sguox002/leetcode/leetcode-all.md

 row number = height, col number shall be odd. even the node does not exist you need reserve space for it.
 ->>
 <<-987	Vertical Order Traversal of a Binary Tree    		37.2%	Medium	->>
+<<-690	Employee Importance    		57.9%	Easy
+tree structure for postorder add.
+->>

 ### collect information while traversing.
+<<-865	Smallest Subtree with all the Deepest Nodes    		61.4%	Medium
+postorder to get the max depth and the first node with ldepth=rdepth. similar to the LCA of all the deepest nodes.
+->>

+<<-894	All Possible Full Binary Trees    		76.5%	Medium
+each node has 0 or 2 children. n nodes.
+N must be an odd number, give left/right (1,N-2),(3,N-5)... and do recursive ->>

+<<-958	Check Completeness of a Binary Tree    		52.3%	Medium
+- bfs level order traversal.
+If we see a null and still have nodes following, then it is not a complete tree.
+- dfs: find the depth. mark the end, h=mh-1. after end is found, if we see h=mh, then it is not a complete tree.
+->>

 <<-112	Path Sum    		41.8%	Easy
 check if there is a path sum=target. (from root to leaf)